-X-Men: Evolution (2000-2003) was an X-Men animated series that, like Marvel's Ultimate Universe and the movies, rebooted/retooled the universe to one where many important characters were teenagers.
+X-Men: Evolution (2000-2003) is an X-Men animated series that, like Marvel's Ultimate Universe and the movies, rebooted/retooled the universe to one where many important characters were teenagers.
 This show's setting was Bayville, a generic, fictionalized town in New York (not California, as often assumed), where the famous mutants went to school along with more mundane folks (presumably because the X-Men's canonical hometown, Salem Center, is upper-class in the real world).While the previous (and very popular) X-Men series spent a lot of time condensing the mythology of the long-running comics, this series purposefully tried to go its own way.
 It was an effort to not bog the story down to Continuity Lock-Out and keep most stories individualized.
 The animation and story scripting was consistently high but it was also impossible to ignore the Spinoff Babies vibe, though it was nice to see a franchise supposedly based around a school for mutants actually spend time in school for once.The series started off mostly going with the With Great Power Comes Great Responsibility theme, while later seasons started to get more into the "outcasts and racism" topics that permeated the regular X-Men stories.
 The writers eventually tried to address these concerns in the last season by bringing it more in line with familiar X-Men storylines, and even teased at the regular comics continuity in the Grand Finale.Does have the distinction of producing the Canon ImmigrantX-23, and a more openly sympathetic take on the Brotherhood of (Evil) Mutants as a group of Jerk with a Heart of Gold street kids instead of absolute evil.
 And while it isn't responsible for creating Kitty Pryde/Shadowcat and Kurt Wagner/Nightcrawler, this series did help popularize them with non-comic readers (while the previous animated series didn't feature them much or at all).Here's a character sheet for more in-depth bios and tropes of the characters.
 For those interested in watching the series, it's right over here.
 Also a recap page.

 Aborted Arc: Because the fourth season had nine episodes, we never really got to see the conclusion to Legion's (presumably planned) story arc.